atet/nextflow/README.md

 $ nextflow run stress_sequential.nf

 N E X T F L O W  ~  version 23.10.1
-Launching `stress_sequential.nf` [cheeky_torricelli] DSL2 - revision: e8a952714e
+Launching `stress_sequential.nf` [small_tesla] DSL2 - revision: 6deb89ed42
 executor >  local (2)
-[e4/372c4c] process > pyTask1 [100%] 1 of 1 ✔
+[d3/4d96ee] process > pyTask1 [100%] 1 of 1 ✔
-[9d/ca44ac] process > pyTask2 [100%] 1 of 1 ✔
+[2c/f96597] process > pyTask2 [100%] 1 of 1 ✔
+5
 ```

-If you think about it, we actaully didn't need information from `pyTask1` for `pyTask2` to process.
+If you think about it, we actaully didn't need any information from `pyTask1` for `pyTask2` to process.
 If we had at least 2 CPU threads, could we have run them both in parallel to save time?
 Let's find out...

 6.4.
 Create a new file called `stress_parallel.nf` in your home directory and copy/paste the code below to the newly created file: